tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 ## Security of delegated private key

-Delegated credentials limits the exposure of the TLS private key by limiting its validity.
+Delegated credentials limit the exposure of the TLS private key by limiting its validity.
 An attacker who compromises the private key of a delegated credential can act as a man in the middle until the delegate credential expires, however they cannot create new delegated credentials.
 Thus delegated